 Practically all of our full-time graduate students are supported through a mix of teaching assistantships, research assistantships, and fellowships.
 We also have several forms of summer support, and some of our graduate students have had internships outside academia.
 In addition, we strongly encourage and financially support the participation of our students in summer workshops and the presentation of their research articles at professional meetings.

 A measure of the quality of our program is given by the success of our graduates.
 Our alumni do very well working in academia, high-tech start-up companies, and established corporations, banks and financial institutions.
-Recently, our Ph.D. graduates have obtained very competitive positions and awards upon graduation, including selective postdoctoral positions at research universities, a Clay Mathematics Institute Liftoff Fellowship, and an NSF Postdoctoral Fellowship.
+Recently, our Ph.D. graduates have obtained very competitive positions and awards upon graduation, including selective postdoctoral positions at research universities.
 A list of recent Ph.D. graduates and their post-graduation positions can be found here.

 The computer facilities in our department are excellent.
 All our graduate students have computers in their offices as well as access to several computer labs.
 In addition, KU has connections to several supercomputer centers and data banks across the country and access to advanced information technology networks.